Kai-Qi/SpiderSolver/README.md

 ## 📚 7.
 Citation
-If using our Infant-PWMl-CP dataset or find this work useful in your research, please cite our paper:
+If you find this work helpful for your research, please cite our paper:
 ```
 @inproceedings{qi2025SpiderSolver,
   title     = {SpiderSolver: A Geometry-Aware Transformer for Solving PDEs on Complex Geometries},